ewilan-riviere/memorandum/content/3.os-server/5.ereader/1.calibre/metadata.md

 ![With bulk convert, you can select all your library to convert all eBooks.](/docs/ereader/calibre-metadata/calibre-convert-bulk.webp)

-When conversion is finish, you can get EPUB files from Calibre directory or just connect your Kobo to your computer and Calibre will detect it automatically and you will be able to transfer eBooks from Calibre, don't hesitate to check [**Series on Kobo**](ereader-series) to know how to display **series** on Kobo.
+When conversion is finish, you can get EPUB files from Calibre directory or just connect your Kobo to your computer and Calibre will detect it automatically and you will be able to transfer eBooks from Calibre, don't hesitate to check other guides to know how to display **series** on Kobo.

 ## About EPUB size